laibajiu/STLAformer/README.md

-# STLAformer
-STLAformer for traffic flow forecasting
+Position-Aware unified embedding with linear attention for Distinguishable flow modeling